-In November 2015, the FASB issued ASU No. 2015-17, "Balance Sheet Classification of Deferred Taxes", requiring all deferred tax assets and liabilities, and any related valuation allowance, to be classified as non-current on the balance sheet.
-The classification change for all deferred taxes as non-current simplifies entities' processes as it eliminates the need to separately identify the net current and net non-current deferred tax asset or liability in each jurisdiction and allocate valuation allowances.
-The update is effective for public business entities issuing financial statements for the annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-We are currently evaluating the new guidance and have not determined the impact this standard may have on our financial statements.
+In November 2015, the FASB issued ASU No. 2015-17, "Balance Sheet Classification of Deferred Taxes", requiring all deferred tax assets and liabilities, and any related valuation allowance, to be classified as non-current on the consolidated balance sheet.
+The classification change for all deferred taxes as non-current simplifies entities' processes as it eliminates the need to separately identify the net current and net noncurrent deferred tax asset or liability in each jurisdiction and allocate valuation allowances.
+The update is effective for public business entities issuing consolidated consolidated financial statements for the annual periods beginning after December 15, 2016, and interim periods within those annual periods.
+We have evaluated the new guidance and determined the impact of this standard have no effects on our consolidated financial statements.

 In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities", which amends the guidance in U.S. GAAP on the classification and measurement of financial instruments and also amends certain disclosure requirements associated with the fair value of financial instruments.
 The new guidance is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-We are currently evaluating the new guidance and have not determined the impact this standard may have on our financial statements.
+We are currently evaluating the new guidance and have not determined the impact this standard may have on our consolidated financial statements.

-In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)", requiring organizations that lease assets-referred to as "lessees"-to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)", requiring organizations that lease assets-referred to as "lessees"-to recognize on the consolidated balance sheet the assets and liabilities for the rights and obligations created by those leases.
 Under the new guidance, a lessee will be required to recognize assets and liabilities for leases with lease terms of more than 12 months.
 The ASU on leases will take effect for public companies for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-We are currently evaluating the new guidance and have not determined the impact this standard may have on our financial statements.
+We are currently evaluating the new guidance and have not determined the impact this standard may have on our consolidated financial statements.